KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

   - e.g. `bind:...` are a bit confusing
 - Some magic like server-side `data` variable

-> I had trouble getting Typescript working, likely just me though
+> I had trouble getting Typescript working, but I think it was just the way I set it up.

 ## Overall thoughts as a C# and web dev
 This is an excellent option, as you get it all with some limitations.
-My silly toy project didn't run into any issues, but I can imagine scenarios where using device features becomes a bit painful, but for that, you have full access to the native projects as required so perhaps not even an issue.
+My silly toy project didn't run into any issues, but I can imagine scenarios where using device features becomes a bit painful.
+That said, you have full access to the native projects as required.
 The other really nice thing about this approach is the flexibility to use almost any web framework/libraries you want.
 It's especially great when you're just wrapping a website for the appstores.